Symbolicate JavaScript Stack Traces with the OpenTelemetry Collector

 lines_attribute_key Which attribute should the lines of the stack trace be sourced from exception.structured_stacktrace.lines

-urls_attribute_key Which attribute should the URLs of the stack trace be sourced from exception.structured_stacktrace.urls
+urls_attribute_key Which attribute should the urls of the stack trace be sourced from exception.structured_stacktrace.urls

-output_stack_trace_key Which attribute should the symbolicated stack trace be populated into exception.stacktrace
+stack_trace_attribute_key Which attribute should the symbolicated stack trace be populated into exception.stacktrace

-stack_type_key Which attribute contains the exception type exception.type
+exception_type_attribute_key Which attribute contains the exception type exception.type

-stack_message_key Which attribute contains the exception message exception.message
+exception_message_attribute_key Which attribute contains the exception message exception.message

-original_columns_attribute_key If the stack trace is being preserved, which key should the functions be copied to exception.structured_stacktrace.functions.original
+original_columns_attribute_key If the stack trace is being preserved which key should the functions be copied to exception.structured_stacktrace.functions.original

-original_functions_attribute_key If the stack trace is being preserved, which key should the lines be copied to exception.structured_stacktrace.lines.original
+original_functions_attribute_key If the stack trace is being preserved which key should the lines be copied to exception.structured_stacktrace.lines.original

-original_lines_attribute_key If the stack trace is being preserved, which key should the columns be copied to exception.structured_stacktrace.columns.original
+original_lines_attribute_key If the stack trace is being preserved which key should the columns be copied to exception.structured_stacktrace.columns.original

 Additional Processing Options